Will Web Wealth System Help You Earn an Online Income?

 Quick Summary of Web Wealth System

-Rating: 2 out of 5.
-It's a bunch of marketing tools mostly designed to promote Web Wealth System.
+Rating: 2 It's a bunch of marketing tools mostly designed to promote Web Wealth System.

 Web Wealth System (WWS) makes some big claims about how easy it is to make an online income.
 Supposedly, you can work as little as 45 minutes a day.
 You can also make money as soon as you start using WWS.
 Finally, you only need to know how to copy and paste in order to profit from WWS.

 Is it really that fast and easy?
 Let’s take a closer look at WWS.

 WWS creator Terry Duff claims that WWS is a “done for you” business model that you just plug into and profit from right away.
 That model comes with its own email prospects, pre-written email and sales copy, videos, tracking software, etc.

 In essence, WWS is a marketing system that offers lots of pre-written copy, email lists, training and software platforms.